tfausak/tfausak.github.io/_posts/2015-05-21-scraping-websites-with-haskell.md

 Now that we have an HTML document, we need to find the name in it.
 Unfortunately there's not an easy way to get to it.
 It is one of many elements at this CSS selector: `table.cardDetails td.rightCol div.row div.value`.
-We're going to use [the xml-conduit package][] to express that as a series of combinators.
+We're going to use [the xml-conduit package][6] to express that as a series of combinators.
 It's a lot more verbose, but also more powerful.

 ``` hs